Find resources for treatment to help yourself, a friend, or a loved one.

 To be diagnosed with opioid use disorder, you will have experienced at least two symptoms, from a list of eleven symptoms, within the past 12 months.
 Symptoms include taking more opioids than intended, trying to control opioid use without success, or spending a lot of time obtaining, taking, or recovering from the effects of opioids.
 They also include tolerance (the need to take increased amounts of opioids to get the same desired effect) and withdrawal symptoms when opioids are discontinued.

-HOW COMMON IS OPIOID DISORDER
+HOW COMMON IS OPIOID USE DISORDER?

 OPIOID MISUSE IN THE YOUNG

 For teens, the attitudes and behaviors of their parents and peers make a difference.
 Teens are more likely to misuse if they have parents who express favorable attitudes toward substance use, witness a family member overdose, or associate with friends who misuse prescription drugs.
 In fact, a recent study found that adolescents have a nearly two-fold increased risk of prescription opioid misuse if they have a parent with a history of prescription opioid misuse.

 Risk Factors, Dangers, Addiction, Withdrawal